 Favorite quote: “…and the lamp having at last resigned itself to death. / There was nothing now but firelight in the room, / And every time a flame uttered a gasp for breath / It flushed her amber skin with the blood of its bloom.”

 Okay – bear with me as I go into detail but, when famous French painter Paul Cézanne is your best friend, you must be pretty cool (at least in our opinion).
 That’s the case for writer Émile Zola.
 He has multiple published novels, short stories, and plays under his belt.

-Beyond that though, Zola is perhaps most famous for his involvement in the Dreyfus case, a scandal in post-WWII France.
-To make a long story short, Captain Dreyfus was a French captain who was wrongly accused of giving top secret information to the Germans.
+Beyond that though, Zola is perhaps most famous for his involvement in the Dreyfus case, arguably the biggest scandal in 19th century France To make a long story short, Captain Dreyfus was a French captain who was wrongly accused of giving top secret information to the Germans.

 Zola saw this wrongfulness, and penned a seething letter to the French president accusing the government of antisemitism.
 The letter was published on the front page of a Parisian newspaper.
 The letter entitled J’accuse (I accuse) was read by thousands and caused a deep divide in France between conservatives and liberals.